iSchool-597PR/2021Fall_finals/README.md

 In order to test the hypothesis, we focus on the following scenarios:
 1. The food banks operate independently.
-2. The food banks operate with extra supply through the network.
+2. The food banks operate with sharing supply through the network.

 ### Method
 - We used a NetworkX Graph as our principal data structure to calculate the sharing supply between food banks.